ayycoreo/Operating-System/README.md

 ```

 Each module's directory contains its own set of source code, and may include a dedicated `README.md` file with more specific instructions and explanations.

-## Contributions

-This repository is primarily for educational purposes as part of an operating systems course.
-While direct contributions may not be the focus, feedback and suggestions are welcome.
-Please feel free to open an issue to report any problems or to suggest improvements to the course materials.